-Cracking China is an exciting new book that tells you all about Chinese culture and traditions.
+Cracking China is new book that covers Chinese culture and traditions.

 This is not another worthy tome on history, there are plenty of these already.
 Cracking China aims to inform and entertain with a collection of 60 self-contained topic arranged A-Z, indexed and cross-referenced.